sethreidnz/react-introduction-tutorial/10-Route-Parameters.md

 ## Adding the route

-Finally I have added this component as a route into my `src/routes.js` file with a param `employeeId`:
+Finally I have added this component as a route into my `src/routes.js` file with a param `employeeId` and a full path of `employee/:employeeId`:

 ``` javascript
 const Routes = () => (